wolfpackdcs/Example/README.md

 # Example
-This repository contains a working example for an ORP listener project.
-This can be used as a reference to get started when developing for the ORP platform.
+A working example for an ORP listener project.
+This project will generate a file for the Routigo platform.
+Use this project as a reference to get started when developing for the ORP platform.